 This is a very adaptable recipe.
 Below are a few different ways to make it your own:

-- Use dairy milk: This recipe is written using non-dairy milk, but you can also use regular dairy milk if you prefer!
+- Use regular dairy milk: This recipe is written using non-dairy milk, but you can also use regular dairy milk if you prefer!

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!